LRR #110 Pulling a passenger train to Hillsdale, MI for a "Hillsdale Flyer" excursion.

 Come join us for a fun-filled trip through the countryside on our historic train powered by real steam locomotives!

 Our round trip train rides depart from Coldwater, MI and go to Quincy, MI.
-Train rides last approximately 1 ½ hours.
+Train rides last approximately 1 Hr and 45 minutes.
 There is a half hour layover in Quincy for you to get off the train and see the locomotive switched around to the other end of the train for our return trip.
 We also have many other trips and special events.
 Please see the "Schedule and Fares" page for more information.